Lazzzare/space-tourism-website/README.md

 # Space Tourism Website

-Welcome to the Space Tourism Website, a collaborative project by beka and lazare
+Welcome to the Space Tourism Website, a collaborative project by beka and lazare!

 ## Overview